VagishVela/wtpython/README.md

 - Validate yaml files
 - Validate toml files
 - Ensure a single new line on each file
-- Ensure trailing whitespaces are removed
+- Ensure trailing white spaces are removed
 - Format your code with black
 - Ensure your python imports are sorted consistently